sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 testing in the case of higher degree, and limited testing in the case of degrees 1 and 2.
 For example, the models for the moments of $L$-functions have not yet been applied or tested for degree three or higher $L$-functions.

+{\bf Profile: Melanie Wood}

+THIS NEEDS TO BE WRITTEN